 - Instant Pot beef pot roast with potatoes

 - Pressure cooker (Instant Pot) whole chicken– using the CRISPLID!

 - Instant Pot collard greens with bacon

 This recipe is part of my collection of Easy instant pot recipes recipes.
 Check it out!

 - 24 oz pasta sauce

 - Spray the inner pot with olive oil spray.
 Add meatballs.
 Break spaghetti in half and arrange on top of meatballs.
 Add sauce on top and water.
 Make sure all spaghetti are covered with liquid.

 - Close and lock the lid.
 Cook for 10 minutes on MANUAL.
 Quick release.

-- Once done, stir your pasta immediently and serve with some parmesan on top.
+- Once done, stir your pasta immediately and serve with some Parmesan on top.

 Nutrition information is provided as a courtesy and is an estimate only.
 This information comes from online calculators.